Customizing the macOS menu bar in SwiftUI

 }

-This will completely remove undo/redo from the edit menu:
+This will completely remove the undo/redo menu item from the edit menu:

 A further customized `Edit` menu:

-Note that the strongly typed items you can use with the command group only specify a couple of types, so you will not get full creative freedom.
+Note that the strongly typed items that SwiftUI provides only specify a couple of types, so you don’t get full creative freedom.

 How to handle multiple windows

-In multi-window apps, you must be able to identify which of the currently open windows a certain menu command should apply to.
+In multi-window apps, you must be able to identify which window a certain command should affect.

 struct ContentView: View {